gputtley/INNFER/docs/index.md

 - $\vec{\theta}$ = parameters of interests
 - $\vec{\nu}$ = nuisance parameters

 This approach provides an optimal and statistically rigorous way to perform high-dimensional data analyses while maintaining the interpretability of classical frequentist methods.
+A full description of the statistical methods used is discussed [here](statistics.md).

 The framework is developed at Imperial College London for initial use performing statistical analysis on high-energy physics data collected by the CMS experiment at the Large Hadron Collider (LHC).
 If you have any questions about the repository contact George Uttley at george.peter.uttley@cern.ch.